Constellation-Labs/documentation-hub/validate/setup-guides/do/applySSHDroplet.md

 ## Digital Ocean - Creation Continued

-A virtual private machine (VPS) inside Digital Ocean's cloud service is called a **droplet**.
+### Creating SSH Keys

-You may access our YouTube video titled **Create Digital Ocean Droplet**, for a detailed visual learning experience.
+If you prefer a visual accompaniment to help you to configure your Droplet to accept your SSH Keys, or you have not created your SSH keys; you may access our YouTube video titled **Create Digital Ocean Droplet**, for a detailed visual learning experience.
+This video also shows you have to upload your SSH keys

 You may also follow *step by step* instructions using the tutorial below for Apple/Linux or Windows.

 :::note
-If you choose the YouTube Series, it is highly recommended to watch the entire series, from the beginning.
+If you choose the YouTube Series, it is highly recommended to watch the entire series, from the beginning and follow along with the step-by-step below.
 :::
 SSH Key Generation Series - **Video 4a** by NetMet.